postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 These updates include CRUD (Create, Read, Update, Delete) operations such as collections, folders, and requests.

-A consolidated update to a request as seen below provides a different (diffs) view to pinpoint the exact changes.
+A consolidated update to a request as seen below provides a diffs view to pinpoint the exact changes.

 [![updates for CRUD activities](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/event-breakdown.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/event-breakdown.png)